Explanations of the columns

 - For operations from abroad that are subject to VAT, the national authority might impose a standard exchange rate.
 In this case, that exchange rate should be inserted in the Exchange rate column of the transaction

 - To purchase real estate or equity investments, an historical exchange rate is being used.
-In that case, a currency symbol needs to be created in the Exchange rate table (for example USD1) with an historical exchange rate, that is not being subject to the fluctuations of the exchange rate.
+In that case, a currency symbol needs to be created in the Exchange rates table (for example USD1) with an historical exchange rate, that is not being subject to the fluctuations of the exchange rate.

 One can create as many currency symbols as desired for all historical exchange rates.